 - Companies can monetize your data

 - Hacking is a basic phenomena in centralized servers

 So here is the concept of Web 3.0, Decentralized internet:

-It is the idea in which web runs across a number of machines that are owned by consistent users except for a central place like a server.
+It is the idea that the web runs across a number of machines that consistent users own except for a central place like a server.

 In this framework, Blockchain is a driving force of the next-generation Internet, the Decentralized Web, or Web 3.0.